 It is possible to teach yourself how to windsurf, but it is NOT recommended.
 There are a lot of references online regarding kickstarting windsurfing lessons on your own.
 However, nothing beats learning the sport under the supervision of a highly experienced and qualified instructor.

 Windsurfing is a highly physical sport that deals with more than standing upright on a board.
-You would need to learn how to control the board and the sail.
+You would need to learn how to control the windsurf board and sail.
 Aside from that, you would also need to learn the proper body movement needed to windsurf.

 While it is a lot less costly to teach yourself the sport, it is still way better to hire an instructor that can take note of your progress and oversee your safety.
 A proper windsurfing lesson can make or break your future as a windsurfer.